 Email Joe or call 1-(503)-491-7149.
 For information concerning class costs, registration, scholarships and work-study, begin by browsing our web site and then call the Admissions office at 1-503-491-7392 .

-We schedule Ceramics Classes to accomodate both the full-time employed and full-time student.
+We schedule Ceramics Classes to accommodate both the full-time employed and full-time student.
 There are classes Monday/Wednesday or Tuesday/Thursday mornings, afternoons and evenings.

 Lab time is available and essential to your success.
 Lab is open for practice Tuesday and Thursday afternoon and all day Friday.